-Pharmacogenetics describes genetic tests which allow the accurate assessment how different drugs are metabolized in our body, based on genetic features.
+Pharmacogenetics describes genetic testing that allows the accurate assessment of how different drugs are metabolized in our body – based on genetic features.

-These tests help with the exact dosage of medication for patients who
+These tests help to find the perfect dosage of medication, especially for patients who

 – take a lot of different drugs (like pain meds)